tillmzw/cos/content/posts/01-the-calling.md

 Another room holds cloaks, which are quickly distributed among the adventurers to at least look half decent; [Reese]({{<ref "reese" >}}) brings one out to the children for warmth.

 Someone in the family seems to be a hunter: yet another room holds hunting trophies, stuffed wolves and two cabinets.
-One is unlocked, and [Ilzeiros]({{<ref "ilzeiros" >}}) extracts an unfamiliar deck of cards, but the combined efforts ar enot enough to open the lock on the other cabinet, displaying parts of a crossbow.
+One is unlocked, and [Ilzeiros]({{<ref "ilzeiros" >}}) extracts an unfamiliar deck of cards, but the combined efforts ar e not enough to open the lock on the other cabinet, displaying parts of a crossbow.
 As the four weary adventurers leave the room, [Thaddeus]({{<ref "thaddeus" >}}) notices that the wolves seem to have changed positions to encircle the party in the room and quickly closes the door to the hunting room.

 The last visible room on the ground floor is a kitchen with a pantry: atypically, the pantry is empty and the kitchen appears unused and lacks any form of weapon-grade knives.